avinash-gl/linux-bash-scripts/file-organizer/README.md

 chmod +x /path/to/script/
 ```

-3. Run the Script and Follow the Instructions
+3. Run the Script and Follow the Instructions.